-Extra Help (\$120,000) is recommended increased \$60,000 based on current expenses for two Extra-Help professional staff necessary to meet and maintain State mandatory program requirements of permitting, inspection and enforcement actions.
-The Division currently uses Extra-Help staff in lieu of filling two vacant, permanent professional positions to meet these mandated requirements and is requesting that they continue through the 2014-15 fiscal year.
-In addition, it is recommended to fund an additional extra help Environmental Health Specialist to ensure the Division meets its mandated CUPA inspections and transition to electronic reporting.
-Division Permits and Fees, as well as revenue derived from penalties will fund the requested amount.

-710106 Standby-HazMat Emergency Response (\$10,000) is recommended unchanged for hazardous materials emergency response duty.

-710200 Retirement reflects the County's anticipated contribution to Social Security and the Public Employees' Retirement System.

-710300 Health Insurance is based on the employer's share of health insurance premiums.

-710400 Workers' Compensation reflects the Division's contribution to the County's Self-Insurance Internal Service Fund.
+- 710102 Permanent Salaries (\$697,146) are recommended increased \$38,216 based on the cost of recommended staffing. - Extra Help (\$174,605) is recommended increased \$54,605 for Extra-Help professional staff necessary to meet and maintain State mandatory program requirements of permitting, inspection and enforcement actions.
+The Division currently uses Extra-Help staff in lieu of filling two vacant, permanent professional positions to meet these mandated requirements and is requesting that they continue through the 2015-16 fiscal year.
+In addition, it is recommended to fund two additional extra help Environmental Health Specialist to ensure the Division meets its mandated CUPA inspections and transition to electronic reporting, as well as a Clerical Assistant to assist the Division's workload.
+The FED Safe Drinking Water grant, Division Permits and Fees, as well as revenue derived from penalties will fund the requested amount. - 710106 Standby-HazMat Emergency Response (\$10,000) is recommended unchanged for hazardous materials emergency response duty. - 710200 Retirement reflects the County's anticipated contribution to Social Security and the Public Employees' Retirement System. - 710300 Health Insurance is based on the employer's share of health insurance premiums. - 710400 Workers' Compensation reflects the Division's contribution to the County's Self-Insurance Internal Service Fund.